 Was to redesign the current product page to improve the page conversion, then release the layout changes in stages from top to bottom, all design is data-driven and A/B split tested for success.

-I researched using Baymard documentation and with Webcredible which is now part of Inviqa running mobile User Testing Labs to see how the user interacts and to define the problems to solve!
+I researched using Baymard documentation and also we used Webcredible, User Testing workshops to see how the user interacts with the page and to define the problems!

-Then with the findings sketched initial concepts within a Design Sprint, created UX Prototypes before deciding on a solution to develop further as a UI Design, for team reviews and Google catch-ups.
-Developt concepts further using their feedback.
+Then with the findings we sketched initial concepts within a Crazy 8’s Design Sprint and created UX Prototypes before deciding on a solution to develop further as a UI Design. for team review and Google catch-ups.
+Develop concepts further using their feedback.

 Working within the Search & Landing pages team, The project consists of one Project Owner, UX/UI Designer and two Developers, doing Design Sprints and reviews within the Product & Design Team and a bi-weekly catch up with Google